London: City of London Walking Tour

 • Suitable for all physical fitness levels

-• This tour is not suitable for wheelchairs or those with walking difficulties.
+• The tour is not suitable for guests with walking or mobility difficulties.

 Supplied by See The Sights Tours